wing5wong/artisan-whs-static/source/_announcements/2024-07-21_student-achievement-conferences.md

 **Times:** 3.00pm to 8.30pm (with dinner hour 5.00pm - 6.00pm)
 **Where:** Te Wehi and Te Mana Gymnasiums

-** Please be mindful when choosing Mathematics if your child has Ms Devi as their teacher as there are two Ms Devi's in our Mathematics Department.
-Ms Rajneeta Devi (Teacher Code 'DR')
-Ms Sharuna Devi (Teacher Code 'DES')

 ** Teachers unable to attend:
 Ms Jo Ander (Psychology) and Mr Pete Coombs (Mathematics).